Menopause: Cardiovascular health

 Exposure to endogenous estrogen during reproductive years provides women with protection against cardiovascular disease, which is lost around 10 years after the onset of menopause.
-The menopausal transition is associated with an increase in fat mass (predominantly in visceral fat), an increase in insulin resistance, dyslipidaemia, and endothelial dysfunction.
+The menopausal transition is associated with an increase in fat mass (predominantly in visceral fat) and metabolic dysfunction–associated steatotic liver disease, an increase in insulin resistance, dyslipidaemia, and endothelial dysfunction.
 Women with vasomotor symptoms during menopause seem to have an especially unfavorable cardiometabolic profile, as well as women with premature onset of menopause (before 45 years of age).
 These risks can be reduced by managing risk factors, such as tobacco smoking, hypertension, increased blood lipids and body weight.

 Bone health

 The annual rates of bone mineral density loss are highest starting one year before the final menstrual period and continuing through the two years after it.
 Thus, post menopausal women are at increased risk of osteopenia, osteoporosis and fractures.

+Estrogen normally inhibits the process by which bone is broken down; declining and fluctuating estrogen levels during perimenopause and menopause can therefore contribute to accelerated bone loss and osteopenia.

 Causes

-Menopause is a normal event in a woman's life and a natural part of aging.
+Menopause is a normal event in a woman's life and is a natural part of aging.
+While all women experience perimenopause and menopause, symptoms can vary widely from woman to woman.
 Menopause can also be induced early.
 Induced menopause occurs as a result of medical treatment such as chemotherapy, radiotherapy, oophorectomy, or complications of tubal ligation, hysterectomy, unilateral or bilateral salpingo-oophorectomy or leuprorelin usage.